 Since it was recently published, I have had several conversations (as happens regularly through the week) with organizations about their M365 roadmap and governance approach.
-What was fascinating to me was the spectrum of approaches I came across – all of which reiterated the point I was trying to make in part 1.
+What was fascinating to me was the spectrum of approaches I came across – all of which reiterated the point I was trying to make in Part 1.

 On one hand, I had IT managers and CIOs who were adamant that the organization be heavily involved and have ownership of the decisions made, whereas on the other hand I had one CIO tell me I had offended him by even suggesting that the IT team may not know everything about the Microsoft 365 platform or Office 365 License management and therefore, may not make the best decisions on behalf of the business.
 If that were true – why did they even need to engage with an external consultant to help craft the roadmap?

-(My comment was actually based off existing workshops and sessions I had done with their IT team that had shown clear gaps in knowledge – so was grounded in fact, and not an opinion proffered.)
+(My comment was actually based off existing workshops and sessions I had done with their IT team that had shown clear gaps in knowledge – so my comment was grounded in fact, and not an opinion proffered.)

 This experience highlights the topic of this second part: within IT – who really owns Microsoft 365?
 And this answer varies depending on what workloads the organization has deployed and plans to deploy.